 Anchor points are located in the following locations:

-- 2nd row bench on the floor behind the outboard seating positions as shown. - 2nd row bench center seatback as shown.
+- 2nd row bench (if so equipped) on the floor behind the outboard seating positions as shown. - 2nd row captain's chairs (if so equipped) on the floor behind the seats as shown.